cvikupitz/OSNAP/README.txt

 * lectures/ - This sub-directory contains files/notes from the CIS 322 class page.
 * sql/ - This sub-directory contains SQL scripts used to generate tables in the database.
 * src/ - This sub-directory contains source files for the L.O.S.T. application.
+* tesdoc/ - This sub-directory contains testing documents with use cases of the application.
 * preflight.sh
 Usage: ./preflight.sh <dbname>
 <dbname> - The name of the database for L.O.S.T. to use.